 Why Precision Timing Matters

-GPS engineers face a fascinating complication from Einstein's theories of relativity.
-Special relativity predicts that a clock moving faster than a stationary one runs slower (time dilation).
-GPS satellites orbit at about 14,000 km/h, causing their clocks to run approximately 7 microseconds per day slow relative to clocks on Earth's surface.
+Special relativity (1905) predicts that a clock moving relative to an observer runs slower (time dilation).
+GPS satellites orbit at approximately 14,000 km/h relative to the ground, causing their clocks to run approximately 7 microseconds per day slower than ground clocks.

-General relativity predicts the opposite effect: a clock in a weaker gravitational field runs faster.
-GPS satellites, being farther from Earth's gravitational center, experience weaker gravity, causing their clocks to run approximately 45 microseconds per day fast.
+General relativity (1915) predicts the opposite effect: a clock in a weaker gravitational field runs faster.
+GPS satellites, orbiting at 20,200 km altitude, experience weaker gravity than clocks on Earth's surface, causing their clocks to run approximately 45 microseconds per day faster than ground clocks.

 How Position Is Calculated